daiwugou/emacs-config/README.md

 # emacs-config
 ---
-##this is a simple config of my emacs, i am new to git,emacs and coding, and i want to record things learned.
+##this is a simple config of my emacs, i am new to git, emacs and coding, and i want to record things learned.....